Is hugelkultur in Scandinavia a good idea?

 Safe…ish plants to grow in a Scandinavian hugelkultur

 Some warn that the first year one might as well just let it rest, but in my view, unless you do it very late in the season, I don’t think this is a must.
 The yield will probably be higher the second season, but if you have access to some good soil and add that around the plants you most likely should get some growth at least.
-We planted broccoli and that is one thing I’ve seen a lot of people warn against as a first season crop, but boy was that a huge success.
-Never had such a success with them before, and they produced well into after the first few days of frost and snow.
+We planted broccoli and that is one thing I’ve seen a lot of people warn against as a first-season crop, but boy was that a huge success.
+Never had such success with them before, and they produced well into after the first few days of frost and snow.

 Since Scandinavia covers a lot of different climatic zones it is important that you do a bit of research and perhaps keep track of your progress in a journal, like this one.